 Open A tuning

 The Open A is quite popular in blues and was used a lot by John Lee Hooker.
-A collection of chord with diagrams will here follow.
+A collection of chords with diagrams will follow.

 More info

-Including an octave perspective, the tuning is written E2-A2-E3-A3-C#4-E4, meaning that the lowest string is a E note on the second octave, the second lowest string is a A note on the second octave and so on.
+Including an octave perspective, the tuning is written as E2-A2-E3-A3-C#4-E4, meaning the lowest string is an E note in the second octave, the second lowest string is an A note in the second octave and so on.
 Standard tuning reference: E2-A2-D3-G3-B3-E4.
 Open G tuning reference: D2-G2-D3-G3-B3-D4.

 Major chords (movable shapes)